 Four in every 100 people are Sociopaths – that’s 272 million people worldwide!
 There’s one living, working or socialising with you!
-If you recognise any of the patterns below, you have probably been a victim…
+If you recognise any of these tell-tale sociopathic traits below, you have probably been a victim…

 Sociopaths and narcissists live to dominate others and are obsessed with winning – and at any cost, as long as it’s not to themselves.
 They have a natural, innate ability to excel anywhere ruthlessness is rewarded, in the same way that some people have a natural talent for music or sport.
 They are driven, duplicitous and vengeful when they get caught out.